BitcoinDesign/Guide/guide/principles/principles.md

 ## Self-custody

 Our existing mental models of access to digital services are usernames and passwords, controlled by a company that has custody of your funds and data.
 With everyone having direct access to the Bitcoin network without middlemen, there is no longer a need for people to delegate control of their funds.
-While it comes with greater responsibility, it is self-custody that really enables the open financial system of peer-to-peer transactions.
+While it comes with greater responsibility, it is self-custody that enables the open financial system of peer-to-peer transactions.

 *Give end users full control of their funds.*